cardiacsociety/acor-stats/README.md

 }
 ```

-For a procedures registry item, eg PCI
+For a procedures registry item procType = "pci"

 ```json
 {